Information-theoretic characterization of turbulence intermittency: Abstract

 \section{Abstract}

-We present an information-theoretic characterization of small-scale intermittency in turbulent flows, that distinguishes turbulence-induced intermittency from purely kinematic effects.
-Kullback-Leibler (KL) divergence is used to quantify the deviation of pseudodissipation, dissipation or enstrophy of a turbulent flow field from that of a Gaussian random velocity field, serving as a comprehensive measure of the small-scale intermittency arising from turbulence dynamics.
-Shannon entropy is employed to evaluate the uncertainty of these small-scale quantities.
-Analysis of direct numerical simulation data of forced homogeneous isotropic turbulent flow across a wide range of Taylor Reynolds numbers demonstrates the existence of two critical Reynolds numbers where the variation of uncertainty changes.
-The study reveals a new scaling behavior and presence of a symmetry: (i) turbulence-induced intermittency grows logarithmically with Reynolds number unlike the commonly reported power-law scaling and (ii) turbulence dynamics produce equal intermittency in both dissipation rate and enstrophy, in contrast to the prevailing assumptions of asymmetry in strain-rate and vorticity dynamics.
+Small-scale intermittency is studied as the deviation of the probability distributions of pseudodissipation, dissipation and enstrophy in turbulence from those of a Gaussian random velocity field.
+This deviation is quantified using Kullback-Leibler (KL) divergence between the two distributions, directly measuring turbulence-induced intermittency separated from purely kinematic effects.
+Using direct numerical simulation data of forced isotropic turbulence over a wide range of Taylor Reynolds numbers ($Re_{\lambda}$), we characterize the $Re_{\lambda}$ dependence of small-scale intermittency via KL divergence and uncertainty via Shannon entropy, identifying distinct behavioral regimes.
+Small-scale uncertainty exhibits a non-monotonic dependence on $Re_{\lambda}$: despite continuously growing variability, entropy decays above a certain Reynolds number, suggesting a fundamental change in the statistical nature of the small scales.
+Turbulence-induced intermittency grows logarithmically with Reynolds number in contrast to the commonly reported power-law scaling, implying that turbulence shows a diminishing growth rate of intermittency at higher Reynolds numbers.
+Finally, we uncover an emergent symmetry: turbulence dynamics is shown to generate nearly equal intermittency in dissipation rate and enstrophy, challenging the prevailing assumption of asymmetry between strain-rate and vorticity dynamics.